 Study Abroad Committee

 Pomona College offers qualified students a variety of opportunities for study abroad.
 The Study Abroad Committee advises the Office of Study Abroad on policy matters; advises on program development, assessment and evaluation, with focus on curriculum integration; screens petitions for study abroad programs not currently authorized by the College; and evaluates applications for all study abroad programs.
 The committee consists of the Director of Study Abroad, the Dean of Students or an Associate Dean of Students, the Director of Oldenborg Center, the Registrar, four faculty members (one of whom is the Associate Dean of the College with responsibility for international initiatives), and two students who have participated in Pomona’s study abroad program.
 The four faculty members represent the three divisions of the college and foreign languages and literature.

 Office of Study Abroad

-The College sponsors programs in Argentina, Australia, Brazil, Cameroon, Chile, China, Costa Rica, Cuba, Denmark, Ecuador, England, France, Germany, Greece, Hungary, Ireland, Israel, Italy, Japan, Jordan, Kenya, Mexico, Morocco, Nepal, New Zealand, Russia, Rwanda, Scotland, Senegal, South Africa, Spain, Sri Lanka, Taiwan and Tanzania.
+The College sponsors programs in Argentina, Australia, Brazil, Cameroon, Chile, China, Costa Rica, Cuba, Denmark, Ecuador, France, Germany, Greece, Hungary, India, Ireland, Israel, Italy, Japan, Jordan, Kenya, Mexico, Morocco, Nepal, New Zealand, Russia, Rwanda, Senegal, South Africa, Spain, Sri Lanka, Taiwan, Tanzania and the United Kingdom.
 These programs vary in content and format and availability is subject to change.
 The range of subject matter reflects the particular opportunities and scholastic strengths available in each location.
-Language instruction is an integral part of the programs in foreign-language countries.
+Language instruction is an integral part of the programs in foreign language countries.

 Programs by Petition